Andy-Roger/Cubify/README.md

 Converts a mesh into a voxel mesh

 How to use:
+- Create a game object with a mesh collider that matches the mesh
-- Right click on a GameObject in the Hierarchy
+- Right click on the GameObject in the Hierarchy
 - Select "Cubify"
 - The Cubify window will appear
 - Choose a cubic resolution e.g. 10